Lattice-Based Dynamic $k$-Times Anonymous Authentication with Attribute-Based Credentials: Preliminary

-Furthermore, an SEP is equipped with the two efficient protocols, a protocol to prove knowledge of a commitment opening, and a protocol to prove knowledge of a message-signature pair.
+Furthermore, SEP is equipped with two efficient protocols: one to prove knowledge of an opening of commitment and another to prove knowledge of a signature-message pair.
 For the above two protocols, a recent framework of ZKAoK from \cite{YAZ+19_ZKP_on_Z} is applied to instantiate them \cite{JRS23_ACS}.